-3 Things to Consider When Designing Your Next “Shop-in-Shop”
+3 Things to Consider When Designing a “Shop-in-Shop”

-A “Shop-In-Shop”, also often referred to as a “Store-in-Store”, a “Pop-in-Shop”, or a”Shop-n’-Shop”, is a unique concept, perfect for breeding new life into a retailer’s environment.
-A “Shop-In-Shop” is when a host retailer provides a designated amount of space in their store to a specific consumer brand, allowing the consumer brand to sell goods under their own brand name.
-While this is normally mutually beneficial, there are a few crucial things to think about when designing a “Shop-In-Shop” that will insure success.
+A Shop-In-Shop, also often referred to as a Store-in-Store, or a Pop-Up Shop, is a unique concept, perfect for breeding new life into a retailer’s environment.
+A Shop-In-Shop is when a host retailer provides a designated amount of space in their store to a specific consumer brand, allowing the consumer brand to sell goods under their own brand name.
+While this is normally mutually beneficial, there are a few crucial things to think about when designing a Shop-In-Shop that will insure success.

 1. What Are Your Goals?

-What do you plan to accomplish with your “Shop-in-Shop”?
+What do you plan to accomplish with your Shop-in-Shop?
 Have sales been struggling and you need to tap into a new market?
 Or are you a growing business who is trying to expand their reach?
 Whatever it is, having a clear idea of what you are trying to accomplish is essential to success.
-Below are 3 common goals a company can have when designing a “Shop-in-Shop”.
+Below are 3 common goals a company can have when designing a these experiences.

-This is normally a company’s number one goal when designing a “Shop-n’-Shop”.
+Revenue generation is a key factor in a company’s decision to design a Shop-n’-Shop.
 A major key is making sure the retailer you are partnering with has similar brand values and consumer base.
 If the host retailer you have partnered with primarily sales kitchen goods and you are attempting to sale music equipment at your “Shop-n’-Shop”, success rates will be very low.
 With this in mind however, you want to insure the host retailer is not a direct competitor.
 Your objective is to provide a service the host retailer is missing and fill the void in the consumer’s needs, not just add to the clutter.
 Also, if the product you are trying to sale is drastically more expensive than what is normally sold by the host retailer, consumers will likely disregard your product completely.
 Customers go to that retailer for the specific experience they have created.
 The “Shop-n’-Shop” you design is to enhance that experience, not detract from it.

 2. What is the Floor Plan?

-After your location has been given to you by the retailer and your goals have been set, the next thing to consider is the space you have available for your “Pop-in-Shop”.
+After your location has been given to you by the retailer and your goals have been set, the next thing to consider is the space you have available for your Pop-Up shop.
 Where are you located in the retailer?
-What other products are near your “Pop-in-Shop”?
-How big of an area will the consumer have available to navigate the “Pop-in-Shop”?
-These are just a few factors to take into consideration when thinking of the “Pop-in-Shop’s” floor plan.
+What other products are near your Pop-Up shop?
+How big of an area will the consumer have available to navigate the Pop-Up shop?
+These are just a few factors to take into consideration when thinking of the Pop-Up shop’s floor plan.
 A common tactic to employ is to not block the consumer, but to slow them down.
-You can do this by creating two paths for the customer to take with both flowing around the “Pop-In-Shop”, almost forcing the consumer to interact with your brand.
+You can do this by creating two paths for the customer to take with both flowing around the Pop-Up Shop, almost forcing the consumer to interact with your brand.

 3. How is your Shop-in-Shop Memorable?